TAXES & FEES

 Convenience Fee

-For bill payments that are processed by a Nextlink representative over the telephone, a Convenience Fee of $3.00 will be charged to your account.
+For bill payments that are processed by a Nextlink representative over the telephone, a Convenience Fee of $5.00 will be charged to your account.
 Nextlink does not charge a convenience fee for most bill payment options.
-There is no charge to use any one of Nextlink’s other convenient payment options including auto-pay, online payments, and mailing your payment.
-Nextlink accepts Visa®, Mastercard®, Discover®, and payments by bank check anytime 24/7/356 online at https://nextlink.app/.
+There is no charge to use any one of Nextlink’s other convenient payment options including autopay, online payments, and mailing your payment.
+Nextlink accepts Visa®, Mastercard®, Discover®, and payments by bank check anytime 24/7 through the Nextlink Connect App at https://nextlink.app/.

 County Sales Tax